Invariants from involutory Hopf algebras of 3-manifolds with embedded framed links: Hopf Algebras

 For example, the figure below shows the contraction of the first outgoing edge of $\mcal T$ with the second incoming edge of $\mcal T'$, denoted $\mcal T *_{1,2}\mcal T'$:

 and in tensor notation this is given by:

 where $\delta_x^y$ is Kronecker delta function.
 Notice that we ordered the tensor factors so as to match the convention we use on diagrams.

 Because $V$ is finite dimensional, we may identify $(m,n)$ tensors with linear maps from $V^{\otimes m}$ to $V^{\otimes n}$.
 In light of this, will often use tensor contraction and function composition notation interchangeably.
+In particular, taking the (partial) trace of endomorphisms of a finite-dimensional vector space is realized as a tensor contraction from outgoing edges to incoming edges of the same tensor.
 For more discussion on tensor diagrams, see \cite{Kup91} and \cite{kuperberg1997non}.

 \begin{dff} Let $\Bbbk$ be a field.
 A (finite-dimensional) \emph{Hopf algebra} over $\Bbbk$ is a tuple $(H,M,i,\Delta,\epsilon,S)$ consisting of a finite-dimensional vector space $H$ over $\Bbbk$, a (2,1) tensor $M$ called the \emph{multiplication}, a (0,1) tensor $i$ called the \emph{unit}, a (1,2) tensor $\Delta$ called the \emph{comultiplication}, a (1,0) tensor $\epsilon$ called the \emph{counit}, and a (1,1) tensor $S$ called the \emph{antipode} satisfying: